Palouse to Cascades State Park Trail

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.

-Automated pay station: An automated pay station is located at the Hyak trailhead for visitors to purchase a one-day or annual Discover Pass and Sno-Park permit (December 1-March 31).
+Automated pay station: An automated pay station is located at the Hyak trailhead for visitors to purchase a one-day or annual Discover Pass (April 1- Nov.
+30) and Sno-Park permit (Dec.
+1-March 31).
+Donations are accepted a this station year-round.

 - Hiking trail